 About jeewan chanicka

-In 2015, jeewan and his school staff & community received the Premier's Safe and Accepting School's award.
-The school used Inclusive Design as transformative process with a focus on social justice to shift school culture and practice.
-In June of that year, Jeewan was hosted at the Anne Frank House where he shared this journey with educators from around the world.
-Prior to that he worked for two years in Abu Dhabi, UAE where he helped to open an international school and develop/write curriculum following IB requirements with an explicit social justice narrative embedded within it focused on social identities, race and the environment.
+In June 2015, jeewan was hosted at the Anne Frank House where he shared his work on Inclusive Design with educators from around the world, an innovative model for school improvement.
+He also worked for two years in Abu Dhabi, UAE where he helped to open an international school and create curriculum following IB requirements with an explicit social justice narrative embedded within it focused on social identities, race and the environment.

-He has been a speaker across North America and Europe and a community organizer and activist for over the past 25 years on a variety of issues around equity, inclusion, anti-oppression, youth-parent engagement, anti-Indigenous/anti-Black Racism. jeewan has written articles on human rights, equity and inclusion for newspapers, books and publications.
-He had a blog with Huffington Post Canada.
+He has been a speaker across North America and Europe and a community organizer and changemaker for over the past 25 years on a variety of issues around education, equity, anti-oppression, social innovation, community engagement, youth-parent engagement, anti-Indigenous/anti-Black Racism. jeewan has written articles on human rights, equity and inclusion for various newspapers, books and publications and was a previous blogger with Huffington Post Canada.

-He currently serves on the Community Advisory Group for the Ontario Human Rights Commission and served on the Anti-Racism Directorate's Provincial Roundtable on Islamophobia while it was operational.
+He currently serves on the Ontario Human Rights (OHRC) Anti-Black racism in Education Advisory group and formerly, the OHRC’s Community Advisory Group.
+He served on the Anti-Racism Directorate's Provincial Roundtable on Islamophobia.

 jeewan's awards include the Queen Elizabeth Diamond Jubilee award for his work in Education and Community Service, a Promising Practices award from the Character Education Partnership based in Washington DC, for the Helping Hands initiative.
 He has also received a Human Rights Award from the National Council for Canadian Muslims (2017) and the Mary Samuels Educational Leadership Award in Nov 2017 from Harmony Movement.